The performance will play on 5, 7 and 8 March

 In ‘Earth Elegies’, the Greek goddess Persephone returns to the Central Hall of the Glyptotek to give birth.
 Persephone is goddess of the underworld and daughter of Demeter, goddess of agriculture and harvest.
 Like the regeneration of crops, her birth is a long one: we follow her labor of birth over nine months together with a choir of young girls who work in the fields and struggle, while night frosts, drought and dust storms threaten the harvest, before the laments are finally released in a proclamation of spring and life.

-The performance will play on March 5 at 6.30 pm Premiere March 7 at 3.00 pm with artist talk March 8 at 3.00 pm
+The performance will play on March 5 at 6.30 pm Premiere.
+SOLD OUT March 7 at 3.00 pm with artist talk March 8 at 3.00 pm

 Season Ticket holder: DKK 200 Adult: DKK 250 Under 27/students with a valid student card: DKK 200 Under 18: DKK 150